arnoblalam/arnobspeaks.com/_posts/2014-01-29-Doing-more-with-less-data.md

 \ldots \\
 $$

-In general, at some time t, the amount of money you will have is:
+In general, at some time t, the GDP will be:

 $$
 Y(t) = Y(0)(1+r)^t \\
 $$

+Let's add a bit of randomness to the model.
+Instead of being able to add a specific amount every year, you sometimes have to take out money (for medical expenses, for example), or deposit extra money (performance bonus).
+Let's say at any